Analytic force-free jet from disk-fed rotating black holes: Black hole force-free jet

 where we define $l \equiv R/d$ and write the radicand in a form that explicitly requires $0 \leq l < 1$.
 In an external quadrupole field, the angle at which the last field line touches the surface is exactly $\arctan(\sqrt{2})$, or about $54.7^{\circ}$.
 For our solution, in the large-$d$ limit, the angle is

 The correction appears at second order in $l$ and higher.
 We expect that, in Schwarzschild background, the correction due to the black hole appears at the same order in $r_{H}/d_{\circ}$ in the limit $d_{\circ} \gg r_{H}$.
-Thus, we may approximate $\theta_{\circ} \simeq \arctan{(\sqrt{2})}$ in Eq.~\eqref{eq:4.57} in the large-$d_{\circ}$ limit.
+Thus, we may approximate $\theta_{\circ} \simeq \arctan{(\sqrt{2})}$ in Eq.~\eqref{eq:4.62} in the large-$d_{\circ}$ limit.

-However, the location at which the reversal of the disk current and the current concentration is most likely to happen is not far from the horizon, due to dynamics between the strong gravitational and electromagnetic forces to the plasma in this region.
+However, the location at which the reversal of the disk current and the current concentration is most likely to happen is not far from the horizon, due to possible interesting dynamics between the strong gravitational and electromagnetic forces acting on the plasma in this region.
 Such an interaction may also be the reason a current disk persist inside the innermost stable circular orbit (ISCO).
-This behavior is observed in several analyses, such as studies of magnetically arrested disks (MADs), where the inflow of the magnetized accreting matter is halted because of the concentration of magnetic field, and magnetic reconnection~\cite{Ripperda_2020, Igumenshchev_2008}.
-Hence, although results in the large-$d_{\circ}$ limit are analytically tractable and reliable, it is also necessary to consider the small-$d_{\circ}$ regime.
+This behavior is observed in several analyses, such as simulations of magnetically arrested disks (MADs), where the inflow of the magnetized accreting matter is halted because of the concentration of magnetic field, and magnetic reconnection~\cite{Ripperda_2020, Igumenshchev_2008}.
+Hence, although results in the large-$d_{\circ}$ limit are analytically tractable and reliable, it is also necessary to analyze the small-$d_{\circ}$ regime.